paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-471-airport-development.md

 (6) **Limitation on statutory construction.—** — Nothing in this section shall be construed to prohibit the obligation of amounts pursuant to a letter of intent under this subsection in the same fiscal year as the letter of intent is issued.

-(7) **Partnership Program 11 So in original.
-Probably should not be capitalized.
-Airports 1.—** — The Secretary may issue a letter of intent under this section to an airport sponsor with an approved application under section 47134(b) if—
+(7) **Partnership program airports.—** — The Secretary may issue a letter of intent under this section to an airport sponsor with an approved application under section 47134(b) if—

   (A) the application was approved in fiscal year 2019; and